Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 9 September

+Geolocated footage showed Ukrainian forces advanced in Katerynivka village, while Russian forces advanced in east Muravka, Donetsk Oblast.

 10 September

-Poland said that it shot down Russian drones which violated its airspace during a Russian attack on Ukraine.
+Poland said it shot down Russian drones which violated its airspace during a Russian attack on Ukraine.

-The governor of Belgorod Oblast claimed that the regional government building was damaged in a Ukrainian drone strike.
+The governor of Belgorod Oblast claimed the regional government building was damaged in a Ukrainian drone strike.

 The HUR claimed to have struck and disabled an unspecified Project MPSV07 salvage ship in Novorossiysk Bay in Krasnodar Krai.

 Ukrainian drones struck infrastructure connected to the Russian 40th Command and Measurement Complex, responsible for parts of the Russian space program.
-Drones managed to bypass Russian air defences and damaged the headquarters building and the main communications hub.
+Drones managed to bypass Russian air defenses and damaged the headquarters building and the main communications hub.

 A Russian Pantsir-S1 was destroyed by a Ukrainian RAM-2X drone at Luhansk International Airport.